-The American Gem Society (AGS) and GIA (Gemological Institute of America) will advance our long-standing collaboration in pursuit of innovation, serving today’s jewelry professionals and our shared consumer protection missions.
-GIA will create an endowment to support AGS and our membership through educational initiatives.
-The strategic collaboration will support additional member educational opportunities.
+The American Gem Society (AGS) and GIA (Gemological Institute of America) have advanced our long-standing collaboration in pursuit of innovation, serving today’s jewelry professionals and our shared consumer protection missions.
+GIA has created an endowment to support AGS and our membership through educational initiatives.
+The strategic collaboration supports additional member educational opportunities.

-As part of this next chapter, AGS and GIA will combine our gemological research efforts, integrating AGS Laboratories’ unique expertise, intellectual property, and technology to develop new GIA products and services to protect consumers and support the trade.
-The American Gem Society will be closing AGS Laboratories at the end of the year.
+As part of this next chapter, AGS and GIA have combined our gemological research efforts, integrating AGS Laboratories’ unique expertise, intellectual property, and technology to develop new GIA products and services to protect consumers and support the trade.
+The American Gem Society has closed AGS Laboratories.
 This strategic decision allows the Society to focus solely on advancing our mission, education, and membership programs and allows the combined AGS and GIA teams to focus on new products and services.

-Recognizing the significant contribution of AGS Laboratories to the industry and consumer trust, the AGS Ideal® Report will be available from GIA as a supplement to GIA diamond grading reports for eligible colorless (D-to-Z) natural and laboratory-grown round brilliant and fancy shape diamonds.
-GIA clients can request the supplemental reports beginning in January 2023.
+Recognizing the significant contribution of AGS Laboratories to the industry and consumer trust, the AGS Ideal® Report is available from GIA as a supplement to GIA diamond grading reports for eligible colorless (D-to-Z) natural and laboratory-grown round brilliant and fancy shape diamonds.
 To learn more about this exciting report, please read this downloadable information sheet.

 To set up an account with GIA, please click here.
 You will be directed to the appropriate page on GIA’s website.

-The AGS Ideal® Report will be offered beginning in January 2023.
+The AGS Ideal® Report is now available.
 Click here to contact GIA.

 No, the AGS Ideal® Report is a supplemental Light Performance digital report for qualifying diamonds, utilizing the GIA Cut Grade along with the AGS Light Performance grade.
 You can add a supplemental Light Performance digital report to GIA’s 4Cs grading reports for colorless, natural, or laboratory-grown diamonds.

-No, once AGS Laboratories closes, there will be no diamond grading laboratory that grades to the AGS Diamond Grading Standards.
+No, there is no diamond grading laboratory that grades to the AGS Diamond Grading Standards.
 AGS titleholders can grade to these standards when working with other AGS members.
 Please refer to the AGS Diamond Grading Standards section of the Membership Manual for additional information.

-The AGS Cut Grading System will remain the Society’s.
-For the AGS Ideal® Report, GIA will be utilizing the AGS Light Performance system.
+The AGS Cut Grading System remains the Society’s.
+For the AGS Ideal® Report, GIA is utilizing the AGS Light Performance system.
 The AGS method of evaluating light performance will remain the same at GIA.

-The AGS Ideal® Report will be available from GIA as a digital-only supplement to GIA diamond reports for eligible D-to-Z natural and laboratory-grown round brilliant and fancy shape diamonds.
-The AGS Ideal® Report supplement will have an additional cost of US$25.
+The AGS Ideal® Report is available from GIA as a digital-only supplement to GIA diamond reports for eligible D-to-Z natural and laboratory-grown round brilliant and fancy shape diamonds.
+The AGS Ideal® Report supplement has an additional cost of US$25.

 The AGS Ideal® Report from GIA is a great value at US$25.
-The report will be available in January 2023.
 GIA does not offer special pricing.

 The AGS Ideal® Report is not available for custom branding.
 However, it does have both the AGS and GIA logo, which is a valuable differentiator for your diamond programs.